iontodirel/find_devices/README.md

 The `hardware path` for USB sound cards or serial ports is a reliable and portable way to uniquely identify devices, as long as the same physical USB port is used to attach them.
 This is the only strategy that works for multiple Signalink devices, which don't have a serial port, and only a Texas Instruments USB CODEC.

 Authentic FTDI devices typically have a unique `serial number`, use it to reliably find USB serial ports.
-FTDI clones do not however have unique serial numbers.
+FTDI clones do not typically have unique serial numbers, but you might be lucky to have one.
 Use the `hardware path` for FTDI clones.

 Devices like the Digirig have a hub internally, and they expose both a serial port used for PTT, and a USB CODEC, both on the same hub.
 Find the Digirig USB serial port, find its `serial number`, and then find the sibling USB sound card using the `-s port-siblings` command line option.
 If for whatever reason the serial number is not unique, you can use the same port-siblings approach, but use te `hardware path` to find the serial port as a fallback.
 As only one of the two hub attached devices need to be found.